Triston Casas Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in MLB.
+- The pitching staff for the Reds has a collective 9.2 K/9, the eighth-best in the league.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.96).
+- The Reds' 4.95 team ERA ranks 26th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.